torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

 		define('COMPRESS_OVERRIDE',false);
 		//define('COMPRESS_OVERRIDE',true);
 1. Fix delimiters for Windows/Unix with extended Ascii characters in passwords.
-1. Allow adding a suffix to the filename to identify specific backups.
-1. Add stuff I've done in my own version that I don't remember.
 1. review $_GET['returnto'] (not used)
+1. Add stuff I've done in my own version that's too complicated to merge easily.

 ## Changelog
 2024 08 torvista
+features: add suffix to backup filename
-formatting, use short echo tags, remove unused td of download icon, remove unused row hover effect, remove br tags from infobox, add th tags to table, simplifications (use str_starts_with, str_ends with etc., use of $dir_ok, $exec_disabled, unnecessary clauses), disable check for return value of zen_remove, use CSS buttons, use Kb for size, simplify use of $debug, strict comparisons, SSL warnings, use constant BACKUP_MYSQL_LAST_RESTORED
+misc fettling: formatting, use short echo tags, remove unused td of download icon, remove unused row hover effect, remove br tags from infobox, add th tags to table, simplifications (use str_starts_with, str_ends with etc., use of $dir_ok, $exec_disabled, unnecessary clauses), disable check for return value of zen_remove, use CSS buttons, use Kb for size, simplify use of $debug, strict comparisons, SSL warnings, use constant BACKUP_MYSQL_LAST_RESTORED

 Converted to encapsulated plugin.
 move Last Restored and buttons outside file list table